 - This includes breakfast, as well as AM and PM snack/milk provided by Early Ed-Ventures.
 It is the parent’s responsibility to provide cold lunch or maintain a lunch account through the JES lunch program for hot lunches.
 Hot lunches are not provided during the summer months.
 Children should bring a water bottle.

-- Early Ed-ventures reserves the right to be closed on days preceding or following holidays.
-A schedule of days open and closed is distributed at the beginning of each school year.
+- A schedule of days open and closed is distributed at the beginning of each school year.
 Snow days are also closed days.

 DROP-OFF POLICY: Escort child to room and sign in.

 Pick-Up Policy: Sign child out.
 Child will only be released to authorized individuals with prior written or verbal permission from parent.
 Staff will require a picture ID from persons not familiar to them.